 The thrill of a straight shot right into the center of the target!
 Archery is one of those activities that most children experience only at camp.
 Following the American Archery Association guidelines, campers have ample opportunity to become really good archers at Schodack through guided lessons and on-site Archery competitions.

+Our newly renovated pool area (with a huge 25’ double waterslide!) is a major attraction at Schodack.
 In our 2 heated pools, quality swim instruction takes place almost every day for younger campers and every other day for older groups.
 Six Certified Waterfront Instructors provide individual and small group American Red Cross Instruction.
 Campers also enjoy free swim, night swim under the lights, intercampus swim meets and water basketball lifeguarding.

 Few experiences are more memorable than a star-lit evening spent with your bunkmates and counselors making s’mores, telling camp stories and singing songs around a crackling bonfire.
 This is a regularly scheduled night activity for all age groups and a cherished Schodack tradition.